kkoli-9528/aws-bootcamp-cruddur-2023023/journal/week0.md

 # Note:

-  Use CLI Auto-promt to auto fill the cli command by pressing 'TAB' , to configure auto-prompt execute below aws cli command in your preferred terminal you want to use aws cli command:
+  Use CLI Auto-promt to auto fill the cli command by pressing 'TAB', to configure auto-prompt execute below aws cli command in your preferred terminal you want to use aws cli command:

   ``` aws --cli-auto-prompt ```

 2. Execute below command as describe in the below code:

    ``` aws sts get-caller-identity ```

    This command gives you the UserID, Account_ID, and Arn of your Account.